-2. Currently, fossil fuels supply over 70% of the generating capacity for electricity in New England (see Figure 1).
+2. Currently, fossil fuels supply over 70% of the generating capacity for electricity in New England (see Figure 8.1).
 Natural gas and oil are the primary fuels, accounting for more than 60% of the existing capacity.
 Nearly all (99.5%) generating capacity in Rhode Island is fueled by burning natural gas (ISO New England Inc. 2009b).
-Gas-fired electrical generating facilities in Rhode Island are located in Burrillville, Providence, Tiverton and Johnston (Rhode Island Office of Energy Resources 2010).
+Gas fired electrical generating facilities in Rhode Island are located in Burrillville, Providence, Tiverton and Johnston (Rhode Island Office of Energy Resources 2010).

-Figure 1.
-Fuel Sources Used for Electricity Generation in New England and Rhode Island.
-(ISO New England Inc. 2009b)
+Figure 8.1.
+Fuel sources used for electricity generation in New England and Rhode Island (ISO New England Inc. 2009b).

-3. It is important to note that the energy generated in Rhode Island does not directly supply the energy needs of the state, rather it is fed into the regional electric grid operated by ISO-NE and then distributed to consumers by a distributer.
+3. It is important to note that the energy generated in Rhode Island does not directly supply the energy needs of the state, rather it is fed into the regional electric grid operated by ISO NE and then distributed to consumers by a distributer.
 In Rhode Island, National Grid provides electrical transmission and distribution services to approximately 99% of residents, the main exception being the residents of Block Island who are not currently integrated into the regional utility grid (see below for further discussion).
-National Grid procures the electricity it supplies to Rhode Island from multiple sources; for the period July 1, 2007 to June 30, 2008 the mix was as follows: natural gas (31.4%), nuclear (27.5%), imported electricity (12.4%), coal (11.2%), hydro power (4.7%), oil (3.8%); a diversity of other sources provided the remaining nine percent (9%), see Figure 2 (Rhode Island Office of Energy Resources 2010).4
+National Grid procures the electricity it supplies to Rhode Island from multiple sources; for the period July 1, 2007 to June 30, 2008 the mix was as follows: natural gas (31.4%), nuclear (27.5%), imported electricity (12.4%), coal (11.2%), hydro power (4.7%), oil (3.8%); a diversity of other sources provided the remaining nine percent (9%), see Figure 8.2 (Rhode Island Office of Energy Resources 2010).4

-Figure 2.
-Energy Sources Supplying Rhode Island Electricity Demand from July 1, 2007, to June 30, 2008 (National Grid Data cited in Office of Energy Resources 2010).
+Figure 8.2.
+Energy sources supplying Rhode Island electricity demand from July 1, 2007, to June 30, 2008 (National Grid data cited in Rhode Island Office of Energy Resources 2010).

-4. Natural gas is not an energy resource indigenous to New England, and therefore must be brought into the region by interstate natural gas pipelines from other states in the Northeast, Texas and Louisiana, the Trans-Canada pipeline from Canada into New York and Vermont, and by the offshore buoy-based offshore LNG receiving facilities Northeast Gateway Deepwater Port located off the coast of Massachusetts (Energy Information Administration 2009; U.S. Department of Energy 2004; Rhode Island Office of Statewide Planning 2002; Excelerate 2010).5 Petroleum products, home heating oil and transportation fuels, as well as some liquefied petroleum gas are supplied to Rhode Island through the Port of Providence, which is a sub-regional center for the distribution of these fuels (see Chapter 7 Marine)
+4. Natural gas is not an energy resource indigenous to New England, and therefore must be brought into the region by interstate natural gas pipelines from other states in the Northeast, Texas and Louisiana, the Trans-Canada pipeline from Canada into New York and Vermont, and by the offshore buoy based offshore LNG receiving facilities Northeast Gateway Deepwater Port located off the coast of Massachusetts (U.S. Energy Information Administration 2009; U.S. Department of Energy 2004; Rhode Island Office of Statewide Planning 2002; Excelerate 2010).5 Petroleum products, home heating oil and transportation fuels, as well as some liquefied petroleum gas are supplied to Rhode Island through the Port of Providence, which is a sub-regional center for the distribution of these fuels (see Chapter 7, Marine Transportation, Navigation and Infrastructure for further information).
+See Chapter 9, Other Future Uses, for further discussion of the potential future transport of natural gas through the Ocean SAMP area.